 5. Practice Healthy Habits

 Always remember to take breaks and eat lunch, and remain consistent in timing to get into a habit.
 While working from home, it can be easy to slip into a routine of immobility when you are working in isolation, which isn’t healthy for anyone!
 It’s incredibly important to get up and move around.
 Take a walk, do a workout routine in your garage on lunch, call a coworker to chat about life outside work during a break, or let your mind wander for fifteen minutes so you can come back refreshed and ready to jump back into the workday.
 Rely on timers to help you remember to stand up, eat and walk around to help you practice both healthy physical and mental habits.

 6. Mentally Distance Yourself at the End of the Workday

 When the workday is over, aim to leave your work area and close your computer.
 While it may take time, this will help to create a mental distance between yourself and the work, allow you to spend time with family and friends, and give your brain a much-needed break!

 As the world emerges from social distancing and teams return to the office, the shared WFH experience will have a profound impact on our perception of remote work.
 Companies who have applied protocols and practices with virtual communication and documentation technology will likely lean in further to flexible work policies and trend towards a greater percentage of distributed workers.
 The business leaders who focus on the emotional well-being of their team outside of the office and foster a culture of trust will find the most success going forward.

 A very special thanks to Kyle, Maggie and Heather for sharing their expert insight!

-Cameron Love is a senior vice president of Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
+Cameron Love is a senior vice president of Hughes Marino, a global corporate real estate advisory firm that exclusively represents tenants and buyers.
 Contact Cameron at 1-844-662-6635 or firstname.lastname@example.org to learn more.